Ultimate Guide to Hvar Island in Croatia

 Croatia is my favorite European country….& within Croatia, Hvar Island was hands-down my favorite destination.
-We loved Hvar so much ~ we stayed a full week, & cried when we left: we just didn’t want to leave.
-In Hvar, you’ll find some of the most beautiful people on the planet: whether you’re grabbing a late breakfast or partying into the wee hours of the night.
-And to make things even better: there’s a string of 16 islands off Hvar called the Pakleni Islands: where you can sail, swim, snorkel, & cliff-dive.
-Hvar is one of Europe’s ultimate aquatic playgrounds, & in this “Ultimate Guide to Hvar Island in Croatia” ~ I’ll tell you the best things to do on this amazing island paradise!
+We loved this island so much ~ we actually cried when we left!
+We just didn’t want to leave.
+In Hvar, you’ll find some of the most beautiful people on the planet: whether grabbing a late breakfast or partying into the wee hours.
+And to make things even better: there’s a string of 16 islands off of Hvar called the Pakleni Islands: where you can sail, swim, snorkel, & cliff-dive.
+In this “Ultimate Guide to Hvar Island in Croatia” ~ I’ll tell you the best things to do on this amazing island paradise!

-Welcome to your “Ultimate Guide to Hvar Island in Croatia!”
-Photo shot at the iconic Hula Hula Beach Club in Hvar…the absolute BEST place to watch the sunset!
+Welcome to Hvar!
+Photo taken at the iconic Hula Hula Beach Club in Hvar…the BEST place to watch the sunset!

 Map of Hvar Island

-On the map below, I’ve labeled Hvar Town ~ which is the island’s main hub & where the majority of ferries dock, as well as the Pakleni (or Paklinski) Islands.
-Additionally, I’ve highlighted Split & Dubrovnik, which each have major international airports.
-You can catch ferries from either city to Hvar, but Split is the closer of the two…although I though Dubrovnik was prettier.
+On the map below, I’ve labeled Hvar Town ~ which is the island’s main hub, & where most ferries dock.
+I’ve also highlighted Split & Dubrovnik, where International Airports are located.
+You can catch ferries from either city to Hvar, but Split is the closer of the two.

 Dubrovnik